Arash Derambarsh: PhD nullified by Paris 1 University for plagiarism

 As a consequence of the cancellation of the PhD which allowed him to join the bar, the Paris bar has expelled him.
 He has appealed that decision and can keep working as a lawyer while the appeal is being considered.
 The university has referred the plagiarism case to the prosecutor office, which has opened a preliminary inquiry for forgery.

+In its ruling of 14 December 2023, the Paris Court of Appeal upheld Arash Derambarsh's disbarment from the Paris Bar.
+He announced that he would appeal to the Court of Cassation.
+As the appeal does not have suspensive effect, the Court of Appeal's decision applies immediately.